Director of 2017 Official Selection "Savor" and 2019 Best Thriller Short Film "We Die Alone"

 What do you dislike most about this business?

 On the flip side of that, because you can’t do films all alone, you have to rely on others and not everyone approaches each project with integrity.
 That can be frustrating when there are so many moving parts that rely on each other for success.
 Through working with people, you learn who your team is, but you also learn some valuable and sometimes expensive lessons along the way.

 I hear ya.
 What career accomplishment are you most proud of?

 I was really excited to have my short film SLOVEN play on PBS.
 It was my first time seeing my work on television and that I got paid for a broadcast.
 I was able to watch with my family, who have always been my biggest champions.
 To see them proud is always a career goal that I look forward to.

 How nice.
-Any advice you’d like to give newbies?
+Any advice you'd like to give to newbies?

 Anything you agree to do, do it well.
 Just because something isn’t important to you, doesn’t mean it’s not important to someone else.
 How you do anything, is how you do everything.
 Be clear in your communication and expectations with people.
 Always put it in writing!